mohammed-Khairy/iVolve-Tasks/K8S for Container Orchestration/Lab10/README.md

 # Node Isolation Using Taints in Kubernetes
-This repository/guide provides a step-by-step walkthrough to perform **Node Isolation Using Taints** .
+This repository provides a step-by-step walkthrough to perform **Node Isolation Using Taints** .

 ---